Stay Safe on the Ice

 “Thick and blue, tried and true.
 Thin and crispy, way too risky”

 The winter months offer the opportunity to participate in fun outdoor activities.
 Sometimes these winter activities involve being on the ice.
-Even strong swimmers can run into trouble if they fall in the ice.
-Enjoy the the winter season more by learning how to judge ice conditions and what to do in a case of an ice emergency.
+But even strong swimmers can run into trouble if they fall in the ice.
+Enjoy the the winter season and stay safe by learning how to judge ice conditions and what to do in a case of an ice emergency.

 Follow the guidelines for Preach, Reach, Throw, Row, Go: